afrihost/BaseCommandBundle/Resources/doc/logging.md

 `[%datetime%] %channel%.%level_name%: %message% %context% %extra%'.` .
 A new line character will automatically be appended to the line format when logging to console.
 The Line Format can also be changed per command using the [setConsoleLogLineFormat](#setconsoleloglineformat-string-format-) function.

+###### Allow Line Breaks
+Configure if newline characters in log records should be outputted when logging to console by default.
+Allowing new lines is useful for logs that are read by humans as it improves readability.

 ### Parameters
 Sometimes you have a need to change the logging configuration for a single execution of a command.
 In the case of